Ahiamata-Gabriel/Ahiamata-Gabriel/README.md

 Front-End Software Engineer
 ---------------------------

-I am a Front-End Software Engineer currently enrolled at Alx Software Engineering School, expected to graduate on April 21st, 2023, and a graduate from the University of Ghana College of Education.
-I am passionate about building intuitive and visually appealing web applications and love to employ the best practices in the field in my projects.
+I'm Gabriel Ahiamata, a front-end software engineer with expertise in HTML, CSS, and JavaScript.
+I completed the ALX Software Engineering program and held a degree from the University of Ghana College of Education.
+With a passion for creating user-friendly web applications, I specialize in React.js and Typescript.
+I thrive on collaboration, communication, and problem-solving, delivering high-quality work while staying up-to-date with industry trends.
+You can explore my page to see examples of my past projects and reach out to discuss potential collaborations.
+Let's create impactful experiences together.

 * 🌍  I'm based in Ghana - Accra
 * 🖥️  See my portfolio at [gabrielahiamata.tech](http://gabrielahiamata.tech)